- Ginger Michels, Owner, LAc, DOM, DCCM, FICEAM

 - Patty Jones, LAc, MSTOM, Dipl.
 AC, DCCM, PharmD., RPh

 Lead Acupuncturist & Herbalist, Owner, Licensed Acupuncturist (LAc), Board Certified Herbalist, Diplomate of Oriental Medicine (DOM), Diplomate of Canonical Chinese Medicine (DCCM), and Clinical Fellowship with the Institute of East Asian Medicine (FICEAM)

-Ginger Michels, LAc, has devoted her life to helping others find physical and emotional health through acupuncture and herbal medicine.
-She is a licensed acupuncturist and board-certified Herbalist with a passion for healing and health through Chinese Medicine.
-As a Diplomate of Oriental Medicine (OM), Ginger earned the distinguished Master of Science degree in Traditional Oriental Medicine (MSTOM) from Pacific College of Oriental Medicine (PCOM).
-As a Diplomate in Canonical Chinese Medicine (DCCM), her patients can rest assured she has the expertise, education and exceptional commitment to serving her patients.
+Ginger Michels, LAc, has devoted her life to helping others find physical and emotional healing through acupuncture and Chinese Herbal Medicine.
+She is a licensed acupuncturist (LAc) and board-certified Herbalist with a passion for healing and health through Chinese medicine.
+As a Diplomate of Oriental Medicine (DOM), Ginger earned the distinguished Master of Science degree in Traditional Oriental Medicine (MSTOM) from Pacific College of Oriental Medicine (PCOM).
+As a Diplomate in Canonical Chinese Medicine (DCCM), she has the expertise, education and exceptional commitment to serving her patients.
 In addition, Ginger holds a Bachelor of Science degree from National Lewis University and earned her Master of Business Administration degree from Aurora University.

 Licensed Acupuncturist (LAc) and Doctor of Acupuncture (DAc)